“I Have Been Banned”: US Revokes Wole Soyinka’s Visa, Nobel Laureate Breaks Silence

 - Nobel laureate Wole Soyinka has confirmed that his US visa has been revoked, barring him from entering the country

-- The unexpected development was disclosed during a press briefing in Lagos, with Soyinka expressing confusion over the decision
+- The development was disclosed during a press briefing in Lagos, with Soyinka expressing confusion over the decision

-The announcement was made during a media parley held on Tuesday at Kongi’s Harvest Gallery, Freedom Park, Lagos Island.
+The announcement was made during a media parley held on October 28, 2025, at Kongi’s Harvest Gallery, Freedom Park, Lagos Island.

 Source: Twitter

-Visa revocation leaves Wole Soyinka banned from the United States
+Wole Soyinka banned from entering United States

 Soyinka stated that he was unaware of any wrongdoing that could have led to the revocation of his B1/B2 visa, which permits temporary travel to the US for business or tourism.

-“I have no visa; I am banned, obviously, from the United States.
-And if you want to see me, you know where to find me.”
+"I have no visa; I am banned, obviously, from the United States.
+And if you want to see me, you know where to find me," he told journalists.

-The Nobel Laureate disclosed that the US Consulate had notified him of the decision in a letter dated 23 October 2025.
+The Nobel Laureate disclosed that the US Consulate had notified him of the decision in a letter dated October 23, 2025.

-“This letter serves as official notification by the United States Consulate General in Lagos that the nonimmigrant visa listed below has been revoked pursuant to the authority contained in U.S. Department of State regulations.”
+"This letter serves as official notification by the United States Consulate General in Lagos that the non-immigrant visa listed below has been revoked pursuant to the authority contained in U.S. Department of State regulations."

 Reason for Soyinka’s visa revocation remains unclear